 It is essential yet difficult to understand domicile rules.
 Being clear about your intent is vital when choosing a principal home.
 A domicile is your permanent home where you intend to live for the foreseeable future.

 Determining a domicile can be easy if you have only one home.
-In this case, your domicile and residence is the where you live.
+In this case, your residence and your domicile is the where you live.

 If you have two homes in two different countries, you must determine which one is your domicile.
 The two places you stay can be of various structures such as apartments, houses, or other residences.
 No matter where you stay longer, the country you intend to return to and reside in is your domicile or primary home.